tonyalaribe/testing-talk/presentation/presentation.md

 ---
 [.autoscale: true]

+# Let's see the handler

-Now have the the auth middleware  and the main function, we just need to implement the Handler
+^ Now have the the auth middleware  and the main function, we just need to implement the Handler

 ---